orackle/haiku-generator/README.md

-Welcome to your friendly haiku generator!
+Welcome to your friendly haiku writer!
 Shoot us a prompt and we send you personalized haikus that you can download, share and save!

 ![image](https://github.com/orackle/haiku-generator/assets/42990726/f30ec906-4123-4467-a4c9-be78cbd1f63d)

+can be reached at [https://haiku-generator-omega.vercel.app/](https://haiku-generator-omega.vercel.app/)
 ## Getting Started

 First, run the development server: